maybleMyers/H1111/README.md

 I have tested the 14B i2v and t2v models so far to be working

 ## changlog
+3/12/2025
+    Added ability to send the last frame of a video to the input in WanX-i2v.
+Also you can now use this to extend the video.
+You can do multiple batches at each step and pick the best extended video then generate an even longer one.
 3/9/2025
     Added batching ability for a folder full of images in WanX-i2v tab.
 Added flash attn for windows prebuilt wheel.
 3/8/2025